While cruising the Caribbean, visit Barbados for a shore excursion and scenic island tour of Barbados to experience our many sightseeing options.

 Many of our visitors come off cruise ships and are here for only one day, which is too short a time to see all that the island has to offer.

-However, Barbados is full of options for one-day shore excursions or short visits, which are sure to leave you itching to come back for a longer stay.
+However, Barbados is full of options for one-day shore excursions or short visits, which are sure to leave you itching to come back for a more extended stay.

 Earthworks’ pieces are each unique and functional pieces of art.
 The earthworks complex also offers an array of Bajan crafts, mainly the pottery itself, but also a local batik artist and an art gallery along with a restaurant with Barbadian cuisine.